 The illustration shows the colour changes that arise with repeated pressure.
 The bump can be over the top of the toe or the side.
 The deformity part is the joint dislocating sideways (i.e the valgus).
 You can get it going the other way but this is not common (i.e varus).

 You want to avoid surgery of course and this is our aim and to give advice and direct you to help yourself.
 If it is not painful and you can cope, then do nothing, but make sure all shoes fit well and have a broad front.
 Boys (men) do so much better even when the deformity is large.

 If it is pain over the bump then protective sleeves work (figure above) and as long as they do not take up too much room, the pressure will be taken off the skin.
 If the skin has broken, dress it with one of those cushioning plasters from a pharmacy, they work well.
-Some like this illustration have a lug that sits between the toes.
+Some like this illustration has a lug that sits between the toes.
 This causes with shoe fit often and a simple sleeve from a well-stocked pharmacy is probably better.
-Use sandals to alleviate the pressure and discomfort.
+Use sandals to alleviate pressure and discomfort.
 Add an antiseptic like Savlon products (cream or spray) to prevent infection.
 If the toe has developed an ulcer, a type of deeper wound that fails to heal then seek medical advice.
 You cannot treat an ulcer yourself easily.